claragrimmelbein/HacktheMap/README.md

 Clara, Dani, and Mila's Women in Computer Sciences -> Hack the Map Project 2024

 Aiming to construct a travel blog website of our adventures across the world.
 Website built using the foundations of HTML and CSS.

+*Important Note: Clara is not eligible for prizes because she is a hackathon chair*